ViRb3/axis2-gradle/README.md

 ### Generation

-Inside this project's root directory, run `gradlew`.
+Inside this project's root directory, run `gradlew generate`.
 This will invoke the code generation for both the client and server using [ApproverService.wsdl](ApproverService.wsdl).
 Then, edit [server/generated/resources/services.xml](server/generated/resources/services.xml) and set `ServiceClass` to the full name of the implemented server class:

 ```xml